Lahti-University-of-Technology/full-stack-course/material/material.md

   - Ethics
     Respect user privacy, obtain informed consent, avoid manipulation, and mitigate biases.
 Legal frameworks like GDPR and HIPAA guide responsible collection and handling.
   - Databases
+    Databases persist and organize data so applications can query and update it efficiently.
     - Early databases
       - Ancient Sumer
         Clay tablets recorded transactions, trades, and inventories—an early example of structured data collection.